actris/data-management-plan/DMP/initial-DMP.md

 This first processing step is applied to cloud radar and lidar measurements, but the microwave radiometer (MWR) data are processed elsewhere.
 FMI only receives the calibrated and processed Level 2 MWR files needed in the further processing steps.

-After receiving and processing the raw data (and MWR L2 files), we generate all Level 2 cloud products with our in-house processing suite.
+After receiving and processing the raw data (and receiving MWR files), we generate all Level 2 cloud products with our in-house processing suite.
 All processed data are stored in netCDF files, which are archived on FMIs data servers.
 From the processed files, we generate a metadata database which is synchronized with the master metadata repository hosted by the ACCESS unit.
-All of our metadata is available as a JSON format via a restful http API.
+All of our metadata is available as a JSON format via restful http API.
-The actual metadata standard is yet to be decided, but it must comply with the netCDF conventions because we use netCDF file format.
+The actual metadata standard is yet to be decided, but it must comply with the netCDF conventions because we use the netCDF file format.
 All data files encounter regular back-ups.

-A general overview of the links between national facilities, CLU, and the corresponding topical centre, CCRES, are illustrated in Figure.
-9.
+A general overview of the links between national facilities, CLU, and the corresponding topical centre, CCRES, are illustrated in Figure 9.
 ![CLU services](img/section4/clu_data_flow.png)
-* Figure 9: CLU data products and services*
+* Figure 9: CLU data products and services

 #### 4.1.5 GRES dataflow and data management